 These caramel truffles disappear as fast as I can make them.
 The five-ingredient microwave recipe is easy and fun to make.
 When drizzled with white chocolate and packaged with ribbon, they're a pretty gift. —Charlotte Midthun, Granite Falls, Minnesota

-- Line an 8-in. square dish with plastic wrap; set aside.
+Line an 8-in. square pan with foil; set aside.
 In a microwave-safe bowl, combine the caramels, milk chocolate chips and cream.
 Microwave, uncovered, on high for 1 minute; stir.
 Microwave 1 minute longer, stirring every 15 seconds or until caramels are melted and mixture is smooth.
-Spread into prepared dish; refrigerate for 1 hour or until firm.
+Spread into prepared pan; refrigerate for 1 hour or until firm.

-- Using plastic wrap, lift candy out of pan.
+Using the foil, lift candy out of pan.
 Cut into 30 pieces; roll each piece into a 1-in. ball.
 Cover and refrigerate for 1 hour or until firm.

-- In a microwave-safe bowl, melt semi-sweet chips and shortening; stir until smooth.
+In a microwave-safe bowl, melt semi-sweet chips and shortening; stir until smooth.
 Dip caramels in chocolate; allow excess to drip off.
 Place on waxed paper; let stand until set.
+If desired, use additional melted chocolate to drizzle over truffles.
 Refrigerate until firm.
-Yield: 2-1/2 dozen.